evanrensburgrsui/Interview.ClientTest/notes.md

 - Added addTask slice to store

 5 - **When clicking on the Mark Complete button, call the api to delete the task and remove it from the list of displayed tasks**
+- Added deleteTask to task proxy
+- Linked Mark Complete to the deleteTask function
+  - Upon success, splices out the task from the activeTasks array

 6 - **Add a common spinner control.
 Any spinner of your choice.
 The mock api is coded to mimic a delay.
 Up the api delay to 2 seconds (mockServer.js) and show the spinner when the task list loads**
   - Installed react-spinners package